wp-plugins/jquery-colorbox/readme.txt

 Make sure that your theme uses the `wp_head();` function in the HTML head-tag.

-I have seen problems where other plugins include older, incompatible versions of the jQuery library my plugin uses.
+I have seen problems where other plugins include their own versions of the jQuery library my plugin uses.
-Since I include the jQuery library in a non-conflicting way, the other jQuery library is usually loaded.
+Chances are that the other jQuery libary is loaded after the one that I load.
+If that happens, the colorbox features are overwritten.

 Maybe the images you want jQuery Colorbox to work on are added by a plugin and the images are added after jQuery Colorbox manipulates the HTML when rendering your blog.